ncihtan/htan_missing_manual/addtnl_info/RFC.md

 - Get a sense of new assays being considered.
 - Look at old RFCs & get a sense of past discussions/considerations.

 :exclamation::exclamation: The links to specific RFC documents within the RFC Overview do **not** represent the final data model.
-Once an RFC is available on the Data Curator App (DCA), the metadata template available on the DCA and HTAN's [Data Standards page](https://humantumoratlas.org/standards) contain the current data model.
+Once an RFC is closed and an assay is available on the Data Curator App (DCA), the metadata template on the DCA represents the final data model.
+Details regarding the data model are also available on HTAN's [Data Standards page](https://humantumoratlas.org/standards) and HTAN's [data-models repository](https://github.com/ncihtan/data-models) on github.

 ## Data Model Changes
 New assays or data types do not always require data model changes and an RFC.